ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 So this kind of observer with dependence is well formulated by using noncommutative probability space.
 So I think this multilayered observable observer dependence can be described by using noncommutative probability.
 And the last thing I would say is the connection of the category theory and noncommutativity probability.
-Very interestingly,
-if the category is given like a causal system causal system give us some category.
+Very interestingly, if the category is given like a causal system -- causal system give us some category.
 Like a causaliation is arrow, and the composition is A is cause of B, B causes C.
 Then indirectly of course at least the A causes C or something, so it becomes can be considered as a category.
 There is many kind of category.
-But if the category is given, then the algebra refracting this categorical structure is necessarily noncommutative if there is a nontrivial arrow between two objects.
+But if the category is given, then the algebra reflecting this categorical structure is necessarily noncommutative if there is a nontrivial arrow between two objects.
 So actually the category theory and the noncommutative probability is from the mathematical point of view, it's kind of the two aspects of the same thing, like the fundamental observer dependence or contextual dependence or something.
 And this contextuality, like in topos theory, actually, this choosing concepts and the transformation between the contexts can be formulated in terms of topos, which is a very powerful kind of category.
 So sorry for the too-long explanation!
 But without that, this very fundamental question cannot be organized.